woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 menu_title: Payments Onboarding and Setup
 ---

+This section provides guidelines for WooCommerce plugin developers on integrating and configuring payment plugins.
+It covers various types, including processors, gateways, and digital wallets, emphasizing the importance of a user-friendly setup process.

+## Getting Started

 Follow the overall [user experience guidelines for WooCommerce](https://github.com/woocommerce/woocommerce/blob/trunk/docs/user-experience/user-experience-guidelines.md).

 Payments plugins come in many types: payment processors and gateways, wallets, Buy Now Pay Later, crypto, and more.